-Konstantin is a VP at Atomico focusing primarily on the DACH region, where he is actively sourcing and investing in B2B companies.
-He also supports the portfolio companies Scandit, FabricNano and LabGenius.
+Konstantin is a VP at Atomico focusing primarily on the DACH region, where he is actively sourcing and investing in B2B and consumer internet companies.

 I fell in love with the world of startups as a kid growing up in Germany.